jlumbroso/pylifttk/README.md

 # pylifttk

-Utility library for the Princeton COS' LIFT.
+This is a Python utility library for Princeton COS' LIFT.